Dhimanswadia/MovieReviewer/README.md

 - [ ] User can view a list of movies currently playing in theaters from The Movie Database.
 - [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API using EZLoading Activity.
+- [ ] User sees a loading state while waiting for the movies USING ProgressHUD.
 - [ ] User can pull to refresh the movie list.

 The following **optional** features are implemented: